-Real Progress Is Slow and Boring, and That's Okay
+Real Progress is Slow & Boring, and That’s Okay.

 If you go to the gym for a workout and look in the mirror afterward, you won’t see any results.
 If you go to the gym the next day and look in the mirror, you still won’t see any results.

 Despite your hard work and sacrifice, there’s no visible progress.
 Therefore, the strategy must be defective, right?